lux4198/Mute/README.md

 ## Run the Extension

+This Extension is currently up for review and will soon be published in the chrome web store.
+If you want to run it in debug mode on you're browser before that, please follow the next steps.

 If you want to run this extension in a chrome browser:

 1. Clone the Repository and save the folder to your local machine.